 Workforce dynamics and business operations risk swift disruption through an economic upheaval brought by fiscal policies, inflation, or changes in international trade.
 Such interruptions have long-term effects on India’s intricately linked economy, particularly for sectors with high labor dependency or thin profit margins.

-India’s economy is known for its resilience, but it still faces challenges such as inequality, infrastructure gaps, and job creation.
+India’s economy is renowned for its resilience, but it still grapples with persistent challenges, including income inequality, infrastructure shortfalls, and the urgent need to create more jobs.
 According to the Reserve Bank of India (RBI), inflation and international trade disruptions are the key risks to the economic outlook for 2025.
-The Economic Survey 2024–25 shows that MSMEs and informal sector workers have been hardest hit by an uneven recovery.
+The Economic Survey 2024–25 also indicates that micro, small, and medium enterprises (MSMEs) along with workers in the informal sector, have borne the brunt of an uneven recovery.

-For HR professionals, the dual responsibility is to secure the constitution and the continuation of the business.
+For HR professionals, the dual responsibility is to ensure the continuity of the business and its adherence to the constitution.
 The following are some proactive interventions offered by HR:

 1. Develop a Resilient Workforce Strategy

 Economic shocks come with cost-cutting, hiring freezes, and in the worst-case scenario, layoffs.
-The complex emotions that arise due to such events must be considered by HR, especially employee resilience.
+The complex emotions that arise from such events must be considered by HR, particularly in relation to employee resilience.

 Workforce Planning According to Scenarios: Prepare various workforce plans based on the most optimistic, cautious, and unfavorable economic scenarios.
 Each scenario must cover the hiring requisites, learning objectives, redeployment options, and financial consequences.

 Temporary and Flexible Talent Pools: Build a flexible pool of freelancers, consultants, and part-timers.
-These talent pools enable operations to scale up or down quickly without harming full-time employee morale.
+These talent pools enable operations to scale up or down quickly without compromising the morale of full-time employees.

 2. Invest in Skill Development, Not Just Cost Cuts